Saint Blaise: Acts of St Blaise

 Blaise, who had studied philosophy in his youth, was a doctor in Sebaste in Armenia, the city of his birth, who exercised his art with miraculous ability, good-will, and piety.
 When the bishop of the city died, he was chosen to succeed him, with the acclamation of all the people.
 His holiness was manifest through many miracles: from all around, people came to him to find cures for their spirit and their body; even wild animals came in herds to receive his blessing.
 In 316, Agricola, the governor of Cappadocia and of Lesser Armenia, having arrived in Sebastia at the order of the emperor Licinius to kill the Christians, arrested the bishop.
 As he was being led to jail, a mother set her only son, choking to death of a fish-bone, at his feet, and the child was cured straight away.
 Regardless, the governor, unable to make Blaise renounce his faith, beat him with a stick, ripped his flesh with iron combs, and beheaded him.

+As the governor's men led Blaise back to Sebastea, on the way, they met a poor woman whose pig had been seized by a wolf.
+At the command of Blaise, the wolf restored the pig to its owner, alive and unhurt.
+When he had reached the capital and was thrown in prison to await execution, the old woman whose pig he had saved came to see him, bringing two fine wax candles to dispel the gloom of his dark cell.

-The blessing of St. Blaise
+Blessing of St Blaise

 According to the Acts, while Blaise was being taken into custody, a distraught mother, whose only child was choking on a fish bone, threw herself at his feet and implored his intercession.
-Touched at her grief, he offered up his prayers, and the child was cured.
-Consequently, Saint Blaise is invoked for protection against injuries and illnesses of the throat.
+Touched by her distress, he offered up his prayers, and the child was cured.
+Traditionally, Saint Blaise is invoked for protection against injuries and illnesses of the throat.

-In many places, on the day of his feast the blessing of St. Blaise is given: two candles (sometimes lit), blessed on the feast of the Presentation of the Lord (Candlemas), are held in a crossed position by a priest over the heads of the faithful or the people are touched on the throat with them.
+In many places, on the day of his feast the blessing of St Blaise is given: two candles (sometimes lit), blessed on the feast of the Presentation of the Lord (Candlemas), are held in the form of a cross by a priest over the heads of the faithful or the people are touched on the throat with them.
 At the same time the following blessing is given: "Through the intercession of Saint Blaise, bishop and martyr, may God deliver you from every disease of the throat and from every other illness".
 Then the priest makes the sign of the cross over the faithful.

-Legend

-As the governor's hunters led Blaise back to Sebastea, on the way, the story goes, they met a poor woman whose pig had been seized by a wolf.
-At the command of Blaise, the wolf restored the pig to its owner, alive and unhurt.
-When he had reached the capital and was in prison awaiting execution, the old woman whose pig he had saved came to see him, bringing two fine wax candles to dispel the gloom of his dark cell.
-In the West there was no group honoring St. Blaise prior to the eighth century.